platformsh/platformsh-docs/sites/friday/src/get-started/stacks/django.md

 required to run Django on Upsun.

 ## `.environment`
-Django requires a few environment variables that have not been set.
-Open the `.environment` file and add the following:
+Your Django app, depending on your `settings.py`, may require environment variables that have not been set.
+Open the `.environment` file and add them:
 ```shell
 export DJANGO_SETTINGS_MODULE=config.settings.production
 export DJANGO_SECRET_KEY="$PLATFORM_PROJECT_ENTROPY"